venfaaniik/dashboard-unfucker/README.md

+Cool idea to push posts to the user's dash!
+Especially about a subject as important as that!
+But how about don't!

 # dashboard-unfucker
 Unfucks the twitterification of tumblr's dashboard by reverting it to the old layout as closely as possible while also offering control over other aspects of the UI.